VirgilSecurity/virgil-sdk-x/README.md

  - VirgilCrypto
  - VSCCrypto

-On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase”.
+On your application targets’ “Build Phases” settings tab, click the “+” icon and choose “New Run Script Phase.”
 Create a Run Script in which you specify your shell (ex: */bin/sh*), add the following contents to the script area below the shell:

 ```bash
 /usr/local/bin/carthage copy-frameworks